Ihatetomatoes/barbajs-demos/README.md

 - ImagesLoaded - TODO

 ## How to use
+The starting point of each demo is a cleaned up [barba-starter-template by Samuel Berisha](https://github.com/mrsamse/barba-starter-template).

 1. Open demo folder in VSCode
 2. Install dependencies - `yarn install` or `npm install`
 3. To watch JS and CSS changes run `npm run dev`